 - Improve transparency by using an 'Impediment Board'.
 This can be a simple flip-over where the impediments are visualized.
 Add some swimming lanes like 'to do, in progress, done' and the status is transparent for everyone.
 Of course you can also add the impediments to the existing Scrum board.
 Visualizing the status and increasing the transparency hereby is the most important.

 - Keep track of fixed impediments.
 This will provide great input for the Sprint Review and Sprint Retrospective.

 - Understand the organization.
 A Scrum Master should understand the organizations culture.
 He should understand how things get done in the organization.
 By choosing the right approach, difficult impediments can be tackled easier.

 - Be brave and creative in removing impediments.
-Be prepared to ask for forgiveness afterwards when you need to take bold decisions to ensure the Development Teams productivity.
+Be prepared to ask for forgiveness afterwards when you need to take bold decisions to ensure the Developers' productivity.

 - Collaborate with the Product Owner.
 Quite often impediments will be related to product management and collaboration with stakeholders and suppliers.
 The Product Owner is a key player on this area.
 Therefore ensure a healthy relationship with the Product Owner.

 By doing some research and thinking of my own I've created a brief description of the Scrum Master as an Impediment Remover.
 Given the amount of available material, it's clearly an important part of the Scrum Masters role.
-My main lesson learned is to respect the self-organizing capabilities of the Development Team.
-Considering every minor issue an impediment that needs to be resolved by the Scrum Master, doesn't help the Development Team grow as a whole.
+My main lesson learned is to respect the self-organizing capabilities of the Developers.
+Considering every minor issue an impediment that needs to be resolved by the Scrum Master, doesn't help the Developers grow as a whole.
 It's about continuously finding the right balance between preventing or fighting a fire.